stitchdata/docs/_integration-schemas/github/events.md

   - name: "repo"
     type: "object"
-    description: "Information about the repository where the event occured."
+    description: "Information about the repository where the event occurred."
     subattributes:
       - name: "id"
         type: "number"